George Vujnovich: Wartime and Operation Halyard

 While in Ghana, the US entered the war and militarized the commercial airline company.
-At that point he was commissioned into the US Army and subsequently transferred to another US controlled air base in Nigeria where he was made base commander.
+At that point, he was commissioned into the US Army and subsequently transferred to another U.S.-controlled air base in Nigeria where he was made base commander.
 The Army recognized his Serbian background and experience in Yugoslavia and recruited him to help the US assist resistance efforts in the Balkans.
 They sent him to training in Virginia and then he was stationed in Bari, Italy.

 In the summer of 1944, US bombers went on a bombing run to take out Nazi oil fields in Romania but many were shot down over Yugoslavia.
 Vujnovich then came up with Operation Halyard, a plan to get them out by building a secret airfield.
 He trained Serbian speaking agents to conduct this operation.
 He taught them how to blend in by showing them small things such as tying their shoes the Serbian way among other things.
 The agents parachuted in and led the operation to a success.
-Over 500 airmen were rescued with huge help of Gen. Draža Mihailović and his chetniks forces from Yugoslavian Royal Forces.
+Over 500 airmen were rescued with the help of Gen. Draža Mihailović and his Chetniks forces composed of unsurrendered members of the Royal Yugoslav Army, Navy, and Air Force.

-Post-War
+Post-war

-After the war was over he and Mirjana settled in New York City where they had a daughter together.
-Shortly after moving there he began a new career selling aircraft parts.
+After the war was over, he and his wife Mirjana (who died in 2003) settled in New York City where they had a daughter together.
+Shortly after moving there, he began a new career selling aircraft parts.
 He did this until he retired in the 1980s but continued doing consulting work in the field well into his 90s.

-In 2003 his wife, Mirjana Lazich, died.

 In 2010, Vujnovich received the Bronze Star for his role in the operation.

-In 2012 he himself died at the age of 96.
+In 2012, Vujnovich died at the age of 96.
+He is buried in the Arlington National Cemetery.He was active in the Serbian Orthodox Church, and served as board president of the Serbian Orthodox Cathedral of Saint Sava in Manhattan.